 Essentially, having a marketing funnel is step 0 in developing a marketing strategy that works.
 This is because in order to sell people a product or service you have to understand how they interact with your business.
 As well as, what the steps are that actually turn people into customers.

-A marketing funnel will not only help you understand those key points, but will also lead you to increased revenue, increased traffic, increased ROI, and, most importantly, increased repeat purchases.
+A marketing funnel will not only help you understand those key points, but will also lead you to increased revenue, increased traffic, increased digital marketing ROI, and, most importantly, increased repeat purchases.

 Real Life Benefits of A Marketing Funnel